Ouranosinc/xclim/.github/CONTRIBUTING.rst

     $ git commit -m "Your detailed description of your changes."
     # `pre-commit` will run checks at this point:
     # if no errors are found, changes will be committed.
-    # if errors are found, modifications will be mades.
+    # if errors are found, modifications will be made.
 Simply `git commit` again.

     $ git push origin name-of-your-bugfix-or-feature